bhu1-103/swiss-army-katana/tools/README.md

-ANSI escape codes used for displaying true colors
+- [x] ANSI escape codes used for displaying true colors
+- [ ] use laptop stylus and touch screen as input for pc